-- 1. Clothes must be worn in a way such that all private areas (genitals, buttocks, etc.) are always covered. - 2.
-All students must wear a shirt (with fabric in the front, back, and on the sides under the arms), bottom attire, and footwear.
+1. Clothes must be worn in a way such that all private areas (genitals, buttocks, etc.) are always covered.

+2. All students must wear a shirt that has material from armpit to armpit (illustrated below) with fabric in the front, back, and on the sides under the arms, bottom attire, and footwear.
+Also, the shirt may be raised no higher than the top of the navel (belly button).